Queens Park, Toowoomba: History

-With the Botanical Gardens well underway, it was time for the Council to concentrate on the development of Queen's Park which was still pitted with holes and without vegetation.
+With the Botanical Gardens well underway, it was time for the council to concentrate on the development of Queen's Park which was still pitted with holes and without vegetation.
 By 1881 the site was used by the Caledonian Sports Association as a sports field with the erection of a small grandstand, sports ring and running track.
 Many societies and clubs established sports fields on Queens Park throughout its life and to this day there are many sports fields associated with the park, particularly on that more open area at the western end.
 The levelling of the park in the 1930s as part of the relief scheme aided its more extensive use by sporting associations.

 As well as sports fields, Queens Park was the home of municipal swimming baths from 1894 until 1964.
-The baths were first established on the south west corner of the park, near the corner of Margaret and Hume Streets.
+The baths were first established on the southwest corner of the park, near the corner of Margaret and Hume Streets.
 As much as for public recreation, the establishment of the baths located in this position seems to have been part of a strategy to drain this area of what was known as the East Swamp of Toowoomba.
 In 1937, with the popular national swimming movement this baths were enlarged and upgraded.
 The baths were removed in 1964 and replaced with the Vera Lacaze Memorial Park, an interesting example of modernist landscape architecture in Queensland.

 The development of the Botanic Gardens continued in the 1890s with the construction of several buildings, including a curator's cottage, kiosk, bandstand and, in 1900, a zoo on the southern boundary of the park.
 None of these buildings are extant.
-One of the more prominent avenues associated with the Park and Gardens is the Camphor laurel avenue from Margaret Street to northwards to the Gardens.
+One of the more prominent avenues associated with the Park and Gardens is the camphor laurel avenue from Margaret Street to northwards to the Gardens.
 Although only parts of the avenue remain within the Gardens in 2000, it remains extant within the Park.
 This avenue was established by 1891.
 At about this time, the Alfred Thomas Memorial was relocated from the corner of Ruthven and Margaret Streets, to the centre of the circular part of the avenue, just inside the northern entrance to the Gardens off Campbell Street.
 Alfred Thomas supervised construction of the railway from Ipswich to Toowoomba, a major engineering feat.
 A cannon was sited near the memorial in 1900.